Ethor26/S8_FunctProg_Projet/README.md

 - **Cycle Detection**
   - **Goal**: Check that cycle detection works correctly for directed graphs with cycles.
   - **Detail**: The graph contains a cycle with the edges `{(1, 2), (2, 3), (3, 1)}`.
 The test checks that the cycle is detected and that the message correctly indicates the cycle found.

+## Usage Examples
+In the application, you can do sereval actions such as:

+- ### create a new graph, then:
+  - Add an edge
+  - Remove an edge
+  - Display the graph
+  - Save graph to JSON
+  - Load Graph from JSON
+  - Go To Algorithm Menu
+- ### Exit the graph